Human rights in Afghanistan: Elections during combat

 Several elections have been held in Afghanistan since 2001.
 The most recent election was held on 18 September 2010, for the National Assembly with a reported 2,499 candidates competing for 250 seats.
 During the elections the Taliban attacked many of those involved, killing 11 civilians and 3 Afghan National Policemen in over 300 attacks on the polls.
 The low death toll at the hands of the Taliban can be attributed to stepped up operations specifically targeting the leaders of insurgents planning attacks in the days leading up to the elections, which captured hundreds of insurgents and explosives.
 Turnout at the election was 40%.

 Justice system

 Afghanistan has two dominant justice systems: the formal state system and the informal traditional system.
 Despite the existence of ordinary judicial system e.g. Supreme Court, National Security Court (dealing with terrorism-related cases), first and second instance courts, "jirga" and "shura"-traditional institutions are operating.

+Under the Taliban regime in Afghanistan, the justice system has been marked by strict interpretations of Islamic law.
+In April 2025, Taliban leader Hibatullah Akhundzada defended executions, stating they were an integral part of Islam.
+This statement followed the execution of four men convicted of murder, which took place in sports stadiums; the largest such mass execution since the Taliban regained power in 2021.
+The Supreme Court of Afghanistan upheld the death sentence after victims' families refused to grant amnesty.
+The executions were widely condemned by human rights organizations and the United Nations.
+Akhundzada emphasized the importance of implementing all divine commands and rejected Western legal frameworks, reinforcing the Taliban's focus on enforcing Islamic law.